 I’m Feeling Lucky

-On the web, the “I’m Feeling Lucky” button looks like a dice cube and it’s located on the far right side of the homepage in Google Play Music.
+On the web, the “I’m Feeling Lucky” button looks like a dice cube, and it’s located on the far right side of the homepage in Google Play Music.
 In the Chrome app, it’s even easier to locate and (also easier to click accidentally).
 It appears as a dice cube above the play controls.

-There is one downside to the podcast interface is, if you’re really behind on a podcast, it can be difficult downloading episodes in bulk, and generally determining where you are in a podcast list.
+The one downside to the podcast interface is, if you’re really behind on a podcast, it can be difficult downloading episodes in bulk, and generally determining where you are in a podcast list.
 The red dot at the beginning of a podcast will disappear the more you progress through a podcast, but it’s not our favorite UI.

 How to use Google Play Music – Wrapping up

-So that’s How to use Google Play Music.
+So that’s how to use Google Play Music.
 Did we miss anything?
 Did you have any other questions about the service?
 Sound off in the comments and we’ll be sure to update this article periodically.